zwilder/GoblinCaves/Ideas.md

 of a "class).
 More skills in their weapon means new abilities - maybe the abilities gained are in a random order, so there is no guarantee that leveling up Gladys will get you cleave, maybe you'll get leap.

+Minor goal: All in game text (the flavor and spice) stored and loaded from an external file.
+Flavor text procedurally generated if appropriate.
+Advantage is that it can be easily added to, modified, and even translated to other languages